 - You can use the same ones as for LR/SVM...

 - but it's a lot of work to code them in

 - Word embeddings

 - let the network learn features by itself

 - input is just words (vocabulary is numbered)

 - top ~50k words + <unk>, or subwords

 - distributed word representation

 - each word = vector of floats (~50-2000 dims.)

 - part of network parameters trained

 - a) random initialization

 - b) pretraining

-- the network learns which words are used similarly
+- network learns words with similar usage

 - they end up having close embedding values

 - different embeddings for different tasks